European shares slide as Atlas Copco and Commerzbank fall

 Trading was also cautious ahead of the start of the Federal Reserve's two-day policy meeting.
 Analysts expect recent soft U.S. data will nudge the U.S. central bank towards a dovish stance on monetary policy, while investors will scrutinise statements for hints about the timing of a rate hike.

 "There is plenty of potential for downside here.
 I'd be looking to sell on rallies," said Berkeley Futures' associate director Richard Griffiths.
-(Additional reporting by Sudip Kar-Gupta; Editing by Tom Heneghan)
+(Additional reporting by Sudip Kar-Gupta; Editing by Tom Heneghan and David Holmes)

 * Says recommended a final dividend of INR 1.50/- per equity share Source text for Eikon: Further company coverage: